NECROTIC RING SPOT FUNGUS

 Lots of Core Aeration

-Perform 2-3 lawn aerations, one in early spring, one in late spring, and one in the fall to alleviate soil compaction and introduce air into the soil so the microbes can breathe.
+Perform 2-3 lawn aerations per year, one in early spring, one in late spring, and one in the fall to alleviate soil compaction and introduce air into the soil so the microbes can breathe.
 Air is vital to establishing a living soil and the more a lawn is aerated the faster the lawn will recover.

 Double Aeration is Even Better!